What is Palliative Care?

 Very often a referral to specialist palliative care is made so that health professionals with experience, skills and knowledge about illness, dying, death and grief can then take the lead in the collaboration about a person’s care offering to:

-- augment access to other services e.g. home care, assistance with the tasks of daily living, allied health such as occupational therapists, physiotherapists, dieticians etc
+- augment access to other services e.g. home care, assistance with the tasks of daily living, allied health such as occupational therapists, physiotherapists, dietitians etc

 - assist with accessing accommodation, transport, travel rebate when requiring treatment away from home